-Many believe that one of the most successful ways of starting and maintaining a growing business is to specialise or to find your own niche.
+Many people believe that one of the most successful ways of starting as a freelancer and maintaining a growing consulting or training business is to specialise or to find your own niche.

 What is a business niche?

 A niche business is one with a focus or area of specialisation.
 It is a market segment that particularly suits your experience, knowledge, talents, interests and personality.
 It is a segment of the market that you can make your own.
 You make it yours because it fits your expertise and your passion.
 Any niche must also reach a viable market that is hungry for a solution to a pain or need.

 Why trainers and consultants avoid selecting a niche